Ascend/pytorch/docs/en/framework_feature_guide_pytorch/sample_call_opplugin.md

       )
       ```

-   2. The public interface must be configured in the following documentation.
+   2. The public operator interface must be configured in the following documentation.

-      - Add the following entry in test/allowlist_for_publicAPI.json:
+      - Add the following entry in `test/allowlist_for_publicAPI.json`:

           ```json
           {